stefan-hoeck/idris2-tutorial/src/Tutorial/Functions1.md

 test = foo >>> foo >>> foo >>> foo
 ```

-In addition to declaring and defining the operator function
+In addition to declaring and defining the operator
 itself, we also have to specify its fixity: `infixr 4 >>>` means,
 that `(>>>)` associates to the right (meaning, that
 `f >>> g >>> h` is to be interpreted as `f >>> (g >>> h)`)